You’re now familiar with the essential alphabetic, numeric, and symbol characters. We turn to the frequently overlooked

-Control means you get the intended result with the minimum keystrokes.
+Control means you get the intended result with the fewest keystrokes.
 Suppose you need a paragraph to start at the top of the next page.
-What do you do?
-If you use a hard page break rather than a sequence of carriage returns, you get the job done with one keystroke.
+What to do?
+If you use a hard page break rather than a sequence of carriage returns, you can get the job done with one keystroke.

-Predictability means that as you edit and reformat, you’ll always get the same result.
-If you approximate a hard page break with carriage returns, at some point in your editing, your text will reflow and you’ll have a large, unexpected gap where you intended a page break.
+Predictability means that as you edit and reformat, you’ll get consistent results.
+When you approximate a hard page break with carriage returns, your text will eventually reflow, and you’ll get a large gap where you intended a page break.
 Then you’ll have a new problem to diagnose and fix.
 But a hard page break will always do the right thing.

-The time you invest in learning how to use white-space characters will be paid back in layouts that come together faster and require less maintenance.
+The time you invest in learning the white-space characters will be paid back in layouts that snap together faster and require less fiddling.

 A word processor aims to simulate a printed layout, so each white-space character has a visible effect.
 An HTML document, by contrast, is a series of formatting tags.
 So white space is handled more like it would be in a programming language: except for nonbreaking spaces, any sequence of white space in HTML is collapsed to a single word space when the document is rendered in a browser.
 To achieve visible effects with white space, you need to use explicit HTML formatting tags.